6 Min Read

 * Western envoys: Vote shows Russia, China isolated

 By Louis Charbonneau

-Dozens of other countries, including many Western states,
+Dozens of other countries, including many Western states, co-sponsored the resolution.

 Some countries did not participate in the vote.